kalekundert/wellmap/docs/file_format.rst

-Note that the :prog:`wellmap` command by default only displays experimental parameters that have at least two different values across the whole layout, which normally excludes `[expt]` parameters.
+Note that the :prog:`wellmap` command by default only displays experimental parameters that have at least two different values across the whole layout, which normally excludes `expt` parameters.
 To see such a parameter anyways, provide its name as one of the ``<attr>`` arguments.

 .. rubric:: Example:

-This layout demonstrates the difference between `[expt]` parameters and metadata.
+This layout demonstrates the difference between `expt` parameters and metadata.
 All of the wells on this plate have the same sample, but the sample is relevant to the analysis and might vary in other layouts analyzed by the same script.
 In contrast, the name and date are just (useful) metadata.

 .. example:: file_format/expt.toml
-  :attrs: sample
+  :params: sample

   name = "Kale Kundert"
   date = 2020-05-26